moby/moby/docs/sources/reference/builder.md

     USER daemon

-The `USER` instruction sets the username or UID to use when running the image and for any following `RUN` directives.
+The `USER` instruction sets the user name or UID to use when running the image and for any following `RUN` directives.

 ## WORKDIR

     WORKDIR /path/to/workdir

-The `WORKDIR` instruction sets the working directory for the `RUN`, `CMD` and `ENTRYPOINT` Dockerfile commands that follow it.
+The `WORKDIR` instruction sets the working directory for any `RUN`, `CMD` and `ENTRYPOINT` instructions that follow it in the `Dockerfile`.

-It can be used multiple times in the one Dockerfile.
+It can be used multiple times in the one `Dockerfile`.
 If a relative path is provided, it will be relative to the path of the previous `WORKDIR` instruction.
 For example:

     WORKDIR /a WORKDIR b WORKDIR c RUN pwd

 The output of the final `pwd` command in this Dockerfile would be `/a/b/c`.

 ## ONBUILD

     ONBUILD [INSTRUCTION]

-The `ONBUILD` instruction adds to the image a "trigger" instruction to be executed at a later time, when the image is used as the base for another build.
-The trigger will be executed in the context of the downstream build, as if it had been inserted immediately after the *FROM* instruction in the downstream Dockerfile.
+The `ONBUILD` instruction adds to the image a *trigger* instruction to be executed at a later time, when the image is used as the base for another build.
+The trigger will be executed in the context of the downstream build, as if it had been inserted immediately after the `FROM` instruction in the downstream `Dockerfile`.

 Any build instruction can be registered as a trigger.